-Previous studies focused mostly, but not exclusively \cite{santos2008social}, on agents that had identical characteristics \cite{frischmann2019retrospectives}, with variability between the individual actors playing a non-essential role.
-Catastrophic poverty will occur also in this limit, viz for the case of identical agents.
+Previous studies focused mostly, but not exclusively \cite{santos2008social}, on agents with identical characteristics \cite{frischmann2019retrospectives}.
+The variability between the individual actors played then a non-essential role.
+Catastrophic poverty will occur also in this limit, viz.\ for the case of identical agents.
 The dependency of the Nash equilibrium on the differences between the individual agents is nevertheless an integral part of our investigations.
 To be specific, agents have individual per-unit investment costs $c_i$.
-The functional relation between $c_i$ and the steady-state individual payoff, $E(c_i)$, is key for the understanding of the catastrophic poverty.
+The functional relation between $c_i$ and the steady-state individual payoff, $E(c_i)$, is key for the understanding of catastrophic poverty.
 We showed that this relation, the dispersion relation, is strictly quadratic, $E(c_i) = (c_{\rm max}-c_i)^2/c_{\rm max}$, where $c_{\rm max}$ is the profitability threshold.
 Profits vanish hence quadratically close $c_{\rm max}$, and not linearly, which is the cause of catastrophic poverty.

+Agents will exploit a common pool of resources only when making a net gain.
+An intriguing finding is that the expected number of actively harvesting agents increases with decreasing investment costs.
+This implies that a given resource will be exploited more severely when improved technologies are introduced.
+It may explain in reverse why self-organized governance of the commons is often found in communities with somewhat limited access to modern technologies \cite{ostrom2009general}.

-We showed that our findings hold for a large class of TOC-models.
+Our findings hold for a large class of TOC-models.
 Of minor relevance for the occurrence of catastrophic poverty is the specific dependency of the productivity of the commons on total investment.
 Regarding the structure of investments costs, catastrophic poverty is present for convex and moderately concave cost functions.
 A collective reorganization of the market takes however place for strongly concave cost functions.
 In this phase, catastrophic poverty is absent.
-Instead, one finds that entry barriers for prospective new investors exist and that the dynamics of forced market exits changes on a qualitative level.
+Instead, one finds that entry barriers for prospective new investors emerge and that the dynamics of forced market exits changes on a qualitative level.